This post is also available in: Italiano (Italian)

 The Parmigiana di melanzane (eggplant parmesan) is a typical Neapolitan dish that every grandmom cooks for her children and grandchildren.
 It’s made with local products and so irresistible that even those who are dieting can’t say no, no matter how many (too many!!!) calories it has.

-The restaurants that make the best Parmigiana in Naples are Ristorante e Pizzeria Leon d’Oro, where also celebrities often eat, and situated in a spectacular location, Piazza Dante, that you can reach using the Art Metro.
+The restaurants that make the best Parmigiana in Naples are Ristorante e Pizzeria Leon d’Oro, where also celebrities often dine.
+It’s located in a spectacular square, Piazza Dante, that you can reach using the Art Metro.
 And Osteria da Carmela, that has been feeding Neapolitans for the last 50 years with traditional dishes.
 It’s always better to book a table in advance!

 Many shops have created different variations of the sfoglia campanella, but the original version can be found only at Sfogliatelab, where the mind behind this masterpiece, Vincenzo Ferrieri, is still on the lookout for new ideas.